db-tycoon-stephen/osaa-mvp/README.md

 ## 2. Getting Started

 This data pipeline operates locally on your computer while storing its results in the cloud (AWS).
 The process runs inside a Docker container but maintains all data outputs in AWS S3 cloud storage and uses AWS RDS PostgreSQL databases for state management.
-The pipeline uses DuckDB for efficient in-memory data processing and SQLMesh for managing SQL-based data transformations.
+The pipeline processes data using two specialized tools: DuckDB for efficient data operations and SQLMesh for managing transformation commands.

 This ReadMe will show you how to:
 - Download the project code and run it locally with Docker